 2. Change the Cores your computer uses

-- Type msconfig into the search bar and hit the Enter key.
+- Hit the Windows key, type msconfig into the search bar, and hit the Enter key to open System Configuration.

 - System Configuration should pop up on your screen.
-Click on the Boot tab.
+Next, click on the Boot tab.

-- Untick the box in front of Number of processors.
+- Untick the checkbox for the Number of processors.

 - Click OK and close the windows.

-3. Download and reinstall a fresh copy of the Discord
+3. Download and reinstall a fresh copy of Discord

 Another common fix is to reinstall the app.
-Downloading a fresh version can resolve the problem, as there may be a problem with your current version.
+Downloading a new version can resolve the problem, as there may be a problem with your current version.

 4. Change the graphics preferences

-- Select Desktop app under Graphics performance preference and hit the Browse button.
+- Select the Desktop app under Graphics performance preference and hit the Browse button.